Gift cards used to be cool!

 But things aren’t all rainbows and unicorns, there are people who don’t like them very much, including me!

 Gift Cards Make For Lazy Gifts

 This isn’t my own opinion, but something I’ve heard/read about multiple times so it bears inclusion here.

 The biggest complaint seems to be that it takes no effort.

 I mean, I’m pretty sure the giver does have to spend a bit of time thinking about which store’s gift card to give.

 But that isn’t what people mean.

-The laziness being that it doesn’t show any thought being put into the gift in terms of it not being meaningful to the recipient.
+It’s lazy in that it doesn’t show any thought being put into the gift in terms of it not being meaningful to the recipient.

 Some people think it’s no different than simply giving cash.